 Submit your article to the JHI

-The winner of the JHI’s Morris D. Forkosch Prize for the best first book in intellectual history (2019) is Lydia Barnett, for After the Flood: Imagining the Global Environment in Early Modern Europe (Johns Hopkins University Press).
+The winner of the JHI’s Morris D. Forkosch Prize for the best first book in intellectual history (2020) is Hannah Marcus, for Forbidden Knowledge: Medicine, Science, and Censorship in Early Modern Italy, published by University of Chicago Press.

 For more information about the Forkosch Prizes, including a list of past winners, click here.